elsampsa/valkka-examples/docs/intro.rst

 All functional features are demonstrated in the :ref:`tutorial<tutorial>` which is updated as new features appear.
 Same goes for the :ref:`PyQt testsuite<testsuite>`.

-We'd like to see the following features in the first beta release:
+Near-term goals for new features are:

 - Interserver communications between Valkka-based server and clients
-- ValkkaFS filesystem, designed for recording large amounts of video
+- ValkkaFS filesystem, designed for recording large amounts of video (not yet fully operational / debugged)
 - Synchronized recording of video
-- Picture-in-picture
-- Fisheye projections (trivial to implement as we are using OpenGL textures)
+- Fisheye projections
 - Support for sound
-- An ultralight OnVif client library, based on `Zeep <http://docs.python-zeep.org/en/master/>`_

 Valkka is based on the following opensource libraries and technologies: